 (1) Who are you?
 AND (2) How can you serve?

-As a workshop facilitator, I enjoy combining social justice with leadership development.
-It is my belief that ALL our identities matter, and because they matter they inevitably affect how, and what, we choose to advocate for in our leadership.
+As a workshop facilitator, I enjoy leading groups to answer these questions and more through the use of meditative journaling, visualization, creativity and activism training.
+Every workshop I hold is intersectional- steeped in feminist ideas and values.
+It is my belief that ALL our identities matter, and because they matter they inevitably affect how, and what, we choose to advocate for in our daily lives.

 Past Select Credits

 RECLAIMING OUR MINDS: Navigating Identity Based Battle Fatigure & Developing Self-Care Practice in Graduate School, Ohio College Personnel Association- January 2018

 DON’T JUDGE THE PROCESS: Self Care & Emotional Processing 101, Intro to Student Affairs Course Guest Speaker, The Ohio State University- November 2017

 Navigating Impostor Syndrome, Residence Life RAPOC Affinity Group, The Ohio State University- October 2017

 Justice for All?
 A Workshop on Just Mercy, MUNDO, The Ohio State University- October 2017

 BUCK-I JUST GOT HERE: Leaving Your Inclusion Legacy at OSU, First Year Experience Success Series, The Ohio State University- September 2017